r0man/eca/docs/development.md

 There are several ways of finding and fixing a bug or implementing a new feature:

 - Create a test for your bug/feature, then implement the code following the test (TDD).
 - Build a local `eca` JVM embedded binary using `bb debug-cli` (requires `babashka`), and test it manually in your client pointing to it.
-After started, you can connect to the nrepl port mentioned in eca stderr buffer, do you changes, evaluate and it will be affected on the running eca.
+After started, you can connect to the nrepl port `9990`, do you changes, evaluate and it will be affected on the running eca.
-  - Using a debug binary you can check eca's stderr buffer and look for a nrepl port, and connect to the REPL, make changes to the running eca process (really handy).
+  - Using a debug binary you can connect to the REPL, make changes to the running eca process (really handy).

 ## Supporting a new editor